Overview of gun laws by nation: Canada

-Restricted and Prohibited firearms can only be used at an approved shooting range, and cannot be used for hunting.
+Restricted and Prohibited firearms can only be used at an approved shooting range, must be registered, and cannot be used for hunting.
 Transportation of firearms that meet these classifications are restricted by an Authorization to Transport (ATT) permit, and they can only be transported to and from approved ranges in a locked case.

-Non-citizens may obtain a non-resident firearms declaration from a customs officer, for a temporary 60-day authorization to bring a non-prohibited firearm into Canada.
+Non-citizens may obtain a non-resident firearms declaration from a customs officer, for a temporary 60-day authorization to bring a non-restricted firearm into Canada.

 Chile

 In Chile, the 103rd article of the Constitution declares gun ownership as a privilege granted in accordance to a special law.
 Firearms are regulated by the police.
 Civilian gun ownership is allowed by law but discouraged by authorities, with regular press statements and campaigns denouncing the dangers of possessing firearms.

 Police-issued firearm permits require applicants to be 18 years of age, provide a mental health certificate issued by a psychiatrist, have a clean criminal record with no domestic violence accusations, and pass a written test on firearm safety and knowledge.
 Final approval lies in a district police commander, who can deny the permit in "justified cases" not detailed by the law.
 There are five types of permits: